JRRS1982/Boris-Bike/Boris_Bikes/README.md

 # Project title

 Boris Bikes is the week 1 afternoon project of the Makers Academy Bootcamp.

-### Motivation / Approach
+## Motivation / Approach

 This project was made to develop my Object Orientated Programming Skills, and to practice the base skills in Ruby, including encapsulations, mocking / stubbing and associated test driven development.

-I decided to redo the project as I decided that it would be good practice to repeat the earlier attempts (which were pair programmed) by myself at a later stage to see how far I have come and to complete the project hopefully to a better standard.
+I decided to redo the project in May 2019 as I decided that it would be good practice to repeat the earlier attempts (which were pair programmed) by myself and to recap this project which demostrates many elements of object orientated programming.

 ### Build status

-The project is currently under construction, it may not be completed as this is a practice exercise.
+As at 29th May 2019, I consider the file closed, it is a practice exercise and having been through the majority of it I have other pressing concerns.
+I may return to the project at a later date to add some more stories and provide better test coverage / encapsulation.

 ### Screenshots / UML / Notes / Diagrams

-Should there be any images, please find them in the images folder of the project.
+A class diagram and notes were drawn on paper for the project, but nothing has been uploaded to the project folder.

 ### User Stories